GlennWilliam/RESTful-API-for-User-Account-/README.md

 - Maven Project Creation: Create a new Maven project to manage dependencies and build the project.
 - Project Setup Clone the Repository: git clone https://github.com/your-username/employee-management-api.git
 - Include the POM.xml: Incorporate the provided pom.xml file into your Maven project.
 This file specifies project dependencies and configurations.
 - Maven Build: Install Maven and execute the build process to generate the WAR (Web Application Archive) file for deployment.
-Copy code: mvn clean install

 ### Server Configuration
 Web Server Initialization: Initialize a web server, such as XAMPP, to host your application.